 “I have your back”

 In Monroe County, these types of appearance waivers are granted pretty regularly for defendants who don't live in New York.
-The thing that made this request different was that:

 Judges typically want defendants present at arraignments, because it is when defendants are read the charges against them, and when many of their rights are explained.
 New York's Criminal Procedure Law allows defendants to waive their right to appear at arraignment, but that doesn't mean the judge has to accept the waiver.